hshercha/Objective-C/README.md

 This repository consists of all my Objective-C related projects/exercises.

 ##Current projects:
-* Listings - Relies on RestKit to grab request data from the AirBnb's API.
+* Listings - Relies on RestKit to request json from the AirBnb's API.
 Upon receiving the response, data is parsed into specified object mappings